makrai/notes/bhandari2010-eval-summ.md

-* we re-evaluate the evaluation method for text summarization: assessing the reliability of automatic metrics using top-scoring system outputs, both abstractive and extractive, on recently popular datasets for both system-level and summary-level evaluation settings.
-We find that
+* we re-evaluate the evaluation method for text summarization: assessing the reliability of automatic metrics using top-scoring system outputs, both abstractive and extractive, on recently popular datasets for both system-level and summary-level evaluation settings
 * conclusions about evaluation metrics on older datasets do not necessarily hold on modern datasets and systems